mulesoft-assets/template-sfdc2s4hana-account-migration/README.md

 The integration is triggered by the HTTP endpoint to fetch all the Salesforce Accounts suitable for migration.
 Fetched accounts are passed to the batch as input.
 In the batch the business partner is fetched from SAP S/4HANA by its name.
 If it exists, its business partner identifier is resolved against SAP S/4HANA.
 If it doesn't exist, then new business partner number is fetched from SAP S/4HANA.
-Afterwards every such account from Salesforce is sent to SAP S/4HANA where it is asynchronously updated or created.
+Afterwards every account from Salesforce is sent to SAP S/4HANA where it is asynchronously updated or created.
-Finally during the *On Complete* stage the template logs output statistics data into the console and send a notification e-mail with the results of the batch execution.
+Finally, during the *On Complete* stage the template logs output statistics data into the console and sends a notification e-mail with the results of the batch execution.
 <!-- Use Case (end) -->

 # Considerations